alexstaravoitau/detecting-road-features/README.md

 For implementation details check `CameraCalibration` class in `lanetracker/camera.py`.

 ## Edge detection
-We use a set of gradient and color based thresholds to detect edges on the frame.
+We use a set of gradient and color based thresholds to detect edges in the frame.

 ### Gradient absolute value
 For absolute gradient value we simply apply a threshold to `cv2.Sobel()` output for each axis.